horchi/vdrOnOdroidN2Plus/README.md

 # 1 Prepare SD card

+In this step the SD card is prepared for the first boot, this takes place completely on the PC (with me under Linux).

 ## CoreELEC image
 ### Download CoreELEC image
 ```
 wget https://github.com/CoreELEC/CoreELEC/releases/download/19.5-Matrix_rc3/CoreELEC-Amlogic-ng.arm-19.5-Matrix_rc3-Odroid_N2.img.gz
 ```
 and flush to SD card.
-Now mount the data partition of the DS card to \<your-coreelec-sd-moint-piont\>
+Now mount the data partition of the SD card to \<your-coreelec-sd-moint-point\>

 ## Download Ubutu image and uncompress
 ```